cmayron/Legal-Calculus/README.md

 It is a **structural governance model**, not a causal or legal model.

 ---
-Here is the **correct header + doctrinal paragraph** for placement *directly above the Manifesto*.
-It is authoritative, architectural, and reads like the preamble to a governing document.

----
-Here is the **clean, doctrinally correct way** to integrate your new line — acknowledging litigation use **without** accidentally converting that use into a constitutional claim.

-I’ll give you the **best single sentence**, then the **fully integrated doctrinal block** you can drop directly under the Preamble.

----

-## **Refined Sentence (Doctrinally Safe + Strong)**
-**Until that proof surface is complete, LCES remains structural governance, not demonstrated constitutional infrastructure, even though it has already been deployed in live litigation environments.**

-This preserves the boundary Terry requires:
-- **Use ≠ proof**
-- **Deployment ≠ constitutional demonstration**
-- **Operational history ≠ consequence‑boundary invariance**

----

 ## **Integrated Doctrinal Block (Recommended for Manifesto Placement)**